2019 Premier League Darts

 The 2019 Unibet Premier League Darts was a darts tournament organised by the Professional Darts Corporation – the fifteenth edition of the tournament.
-The event began on Thursday 7 February at the Utilita Arena in Newcastle and ended with the Play-offs at The O2 Arena in London on Thursday 23 May.
+The event began on Thursday 7 February at the Newcastle Arena in Newcastle and ended with the Play-offs at The O2 Arena in London on Thursday 23 May.
 It was also the last to feature Raymond van Barneveld, as he retired from professional darts after the following World Darts Championship, although he returned in 2022.
 He appeared a record 14 times in the competition.

 Michael van Gerwen was the three-time defending champion after defeating Michael Smith 11–4 in the 2018 final.
 He won a fourth consecutive (and fifth overall) title by defeating Rob Cross 11–5 in the final.

 Format

 The tournament format was modified for this season.